-Among the nine seaside resorts that compose Ravenna coastline, Marina di Ravenna is without any doubts the closest one to the city, and, with Porto Corsini, it is one of the oldest towns.
+Among the nine beach towns of the Ravenna coastline, MARINA DI RAVENNA is the closest one to the city, and, with Porto Corsini, it is one of the oldest ones.

-Immersed in the flourishing coastal pine forest, it is a dynamic and trendy place.
-The pubs, private beaches and a widespread network of accommodation facilities (hotels, campsites, etc.) make it a main tourist attraction.
+Immersed in a flourishing coastal pine forest, Marina di Ravenna is a dynamic and trendy place.
+Pubs, private beaches and a widespread network of accommodation facilities (hotels, campsites, etc.) make it a main tourist attraction for families and youngsters.

-During the day, the golden beach surrounded by the green pine forest is crowded by colourful umbrellas and beach beds.
-But everything changes at night, when it turns into a big “open-air disco”, with dancing, concerts, and free events of every kind.
+During the day, the golden beach surrounded by the green pine forest is crowded with colourful umbrellas and beach beds.
+But everything changes at night, when it turns into a big “open-air disco”, with music, concerts, and free events of every kind.

-The dense pine forest behind the dunes is much frequented by runners, bikers and sportsmen in general, who enjoy the refreshing canopy of the trees.
-The sailing schools are not missing either, offering even kitesurfing and paddle surfing lessons, but you can also choose a more relaxing long canoe trip.
+The dense pine forest behind the dunes is much frequented by runners, bikers and sportspeople in general, who enjoy the refreshing canopy of the trees.
+The sailing schools are not missing either, offering also kitesurfing, paddle surfing and canoe lessons.

-Lastly, the MAS – National Museum of Underwater Activities founded by the Italian Historical Diving Society and unique architecture in its kind, explain to the visitor the local underwater world through an importal collection of material, equipment, documents, and many other witnesses.
+Founded by the Italian Historical Diving Society, the MAS – National Museum of Underwater Activities is a unique architecture in its kind explaining to visitors the local underwater world through an important collection of materials, equipments, documents, and many other witnesses.